- March 18, 2019

 - Categories: Vehicle Accidents

 DMV defines pain and suffering as stress, such as physical pain and psychological and social trauma, experienced after a car accident.
 As the DMV states, there is no precise equation or formula to calculate your pain and suffering compensation.
 However, there are popular methods used by auto insurance companies, namely the multiplier and per diem methods.
+Often, accident claim lawyers can help navigate these methods and ensure you receive the compensation you deserve.

 How Is Pain and Suffering Determined After an Auto Accident?